martin-helmich/phpunit-psr7-assert/README.md

     $ composer require helmich/phpunit-psr7-assert

 **Compatibility notice**: [Version 1](https://github.com/martin-helmich/phpunit-psr7-assert/tree/v1) (the `v1` branch) of this library is compatible with PHPUnit 4.8 to 5.
-[Version 2](https://github.com/martin-helmich/phpunit-psr7-assert/tree/master) (the `master` branch) is compatible with PHPUnit 6 and later.
+[Version 2](https://github.com/martin-helmich/phpunit-psr7-assert/tree/v2) (the `v2` branch) is compatible with PHPUnit 6.
+[Version 3](https://github.com/martin-helmich/phpunit-psr7-assert/tree/master) (the `master` branch) is compatible with PHPUnit 7.
 When using `composer require`, Composer should automatically pick the correct version for you.

 ## Usage